aalmada/aalmada.github.io/_posts/2023-09-14-Building-custom-iterators-with-yield-in-csharp.md

 }
 ```

-These examples illustrate the usage of `IEnumerator`, `IEnumerator<T>`, and `IAsyncEnumerator<T>`, emphasizing the appropriate scenarios for each.
+Both `MoveNextAsync()` and `DisposeAsync()` are asynchronous methods.
+The `await` keyword should be used as demonstrated in the example.

 ## Lazy Evaluation

-As mentioned earlier, when a method utilizes the `yield` keyword, it generates an enumerable instance.
+As mentioned earlier, when a method uses the `yield` keyword, it generates an enumerable instance.
 The code within the method is executed only when the `MoveNext()` method of the enumerator is invoked, a concept known as "lazy evaluation."

 Understanding this behavior is crucial when dealing with parameter validation.
 Let's consider the following code: